leeyunsik1999/326-final-team-omega/docs/milestone3.md

     userID: <ObjectId1>,    // id of user that this event belongs to
     eventID: <ObjectId1>,   // id of event that this is an instance of
     name: String,           // name of even tthat this is an instance of
+    month: String,          // Month that this specific event occured in.
+JAN, FEB, MAR, etc. All caps
+    day: int32,             // Day that this specific event occured in.
+1, 2, 3, 4, etc.
     date: String,           // Date that this specific events this is for.
 Format: YYYY-mm-dd
     completed: Boolean      // If this event / habit was completed or not.
 }